upstream-se/guidebook-draft/docs/motivation/coverage-analysis-of-existing-approaches/architecture-centric-approaches.md

 Architecture-centric approaches demonstrate how structural knowledge can be governed explicitly and epistemically, foregrounding architectural coherence as a primary object of governance.

-The governance–knowledge lens is applied next to **[Governance, standards, and compliance frameworks](./governance-and-standards-and-compliance-frameworks.md)**, which emphasize formal oversight, institutional control, and organizational-level articulation of declared intent.
+The governance–knowledge lens is applied next to **[Governance and compliance frameworks](./governance-and-compliance-frameworks.md)**, which emphasize formal oversight, institutional control, and organizational-level articulation of declared intent.